webgrafia/cheshire-cat-wp/README.md

 ## License

-This plugin is licensed under the GPL3 license.
+This package is open-source software licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).

 ## Support